RohanAlexander/heapsofpapers/README.md

 -   ~~If the directory doesn’t exist, ask if the user wants it to be created and if yes then create it.~~
--   ~~some kind of progress indicator would be great in the console messages (or an option to enable something like that). often, if i’m scraping hundreds of files, I want to know how far into it I am~~
+-   ~~some kind of progress indicator would be great in the console messages (or an option to enable something like that). often, if I’m scraping hundreds of files, I want to know how far into it I am~~
 -   ~~for the delay “wiggling” (great call, I love that functionality in wget), may be worth varying it by an increment of the size of the delay. so if i set a second delay, I’d expect the wobble to be of maybe up to 20-25%? if it’s 5sec, that’d be up to a second wobble in either direction.~~
+-   ~~Make the behaviour more sophisticated when the file doesn’t exist.~~
--   Update the functionality around dupes.
+-   ~~Update the functionality around dupes.~~
 -   Add example around how you can pipe to this e.g. pdfs %&gt;% get\_and\_save(…)
 -   Add message that estimates how long it’ll take and asking whether